Build an ISO Hybrid Live Image¶

 module usescheckisomd5

 .
-The activation of the verification process is done by passing the kernel optionmediacheck
+The verification process is triggered by passing the kernel optionmediacheck

 for theoverlay